kowainik/kowainik.github.io/posts/2018-06-21-haskell-build-tools.md

 1. `cabal-install`
    * The build tool for Haskell projects.
 2. Format of files with extension `.cabal`
-   * The project configuration (modules, dependencies, metadata) of a package `foo` must be written in a file called `foo.cabal` with a special syntax that can be read by `cabal-install`.
+   * The configuration (modules, dependencies, metadata) of a package `foo` must be written in a file called `foo.cabal` with a special syntax that can be read by `cabal-install`.
 3. Haskell library [`Cabal`](http://hackage.haskell.org/package/Cabal)